Flea And Tick Prevention For Dogs (Complete Guide)

 Her research revealed that kids could be exposed to higher levels than the Environmental Protection Agency considers safe.
-Exposure to the types of pesticides used in flea collars may be linked to behavioral problems, cognitive delay and problems with motor development.
+Exposure to the types of pesticides used in flea collars may be linked to behavioral problems, cognitive delay, and motor development problems.

 Avoid all collars that contain tetrachlorvinphos (TCVP).
 This chemical is thought to be a neurotoxin that may be harmful to both pets and humans.

-Although some flea collars claim to be water resistant, none are completely water proof.
-A number of collars don’t even claim to be water resistant.
-When flea collars get wet, the chemicals they contain can be released more quickly into the water and into your pet.
+Although some flea collars claim to be water-resistant, none are completely waterproof.
+A number of collars don’t even claim to be water-resistant.
+When flea collars get wet, the chemicals they contain can be released more quickly into the water and your pet.

-Not only does a wet flea collar pollute the water and reduce the collar’s effectiveness, it can also be toxic for your pooch.
-So, to be safe, if your dog will be exposed to water through bathing, swimming or any other heavy-moisture activity, remove the collar until your fur gator is completely dry.
+Not only does a wet flea collar pollute the water and reduce the collar’s effectiveness, but it can also be toxic for your pupster.
+So, to be safe, if your dog will be exposed to water through bathing, swimming, or any other heavy-moisture activity, remove the collar until your fur gator is completely dry.

 External Products–Flea and Tick Sprays

-Sprays should always be applied outside and with great caution to prevent the chances that you, your pet or children will inhale or ingest the poison.
+Sprays should always be applied outside and with great caution to prevent the chances that you, your pet, or your children will inhale or ingest the poison.

 Ingestible Tick and Flea Prevention–Oral Tablets and Chews

 Although they can be expensive, many people prefer oral medication over other options for a number of reasons.
 If stored safely, the danger of exposing children to the poison is eliminated.
 Swimming is not an issue.
 (Though some dogs may claim that baths still are.)